Policy notification asking you to make changes to your site

 If you're concerned about malicious use of your ad code by others, then we recommend that you use the site authorisation feature.
 Site authorisation is an optional feature that allows you to identify only specific sites that are permitted to use your Google ad code.
 Find out how to authorise your sites.

-If you can't complete your changes and violations are still found, ad serving will be disabled to your site.
+If you can't complete your changes and violations are still found, ad serving will be disabled on your site.
 However, even though ad serving will be disabled, you may continue to update your site and contact us for a re-review once you’ve brought your site into compliance with policy.

 Please search this Help Centre or visit our Help Forum to find additional clarification on our policies.
 If you'd like further clarification or to view examples of our policies, please visit our online resources: